CryptoVirtuoso/idea/docs/Privacy.md

 This Privacy Policy describes the processing of information provided or collected on the sites and applications where it is posted, in addition to any other privacy notices on such sites or applications.

-To the extent permitted by applicable law, your use of any WAX product or service signifies your understanding and acceptance of the terms of this Privacy Policy, in addition to any posted Terms of Service.
+To the extent permitted by applicable law, your use of any MU product or service signifies your understanding and acceptance of the terms of this Privacy Policy, in addition to any posted Terms of Service.